romeara/code-examples/README.md

 * Lookup of a random open port on the local machine
 * Use of Jetty handlers
 * Redirecting requests based on IP filtering to a specified location

+### Restlet

+Demonstrates a simple Restlet application

+#### Additional Examples in this App

+* Setup of a simple Restlet application with an end point
+* Setup of dependency injection support for end point implementations using spring autowiring